-The NT Coastal Line Fishery extends seaward from the high water mark to 15 nm from the low water mark and primarily targets Black Jewfish (Protonibea diacanthus) and Golden Snapper (Lutjanus johnii) using hook and line gear.
+The NT Coastal Line Fishery extends seaward from the high water mark to 15 nm from the low water mark and primarily targets Black Jewfish (Protonibea diacanthus) using hook and line gear.
+The fishery is divided into two fishing zones.
+The Western Zone extends from Vashon Head on Cobourg Peninsula to the Western Australia border and the Eastern Zone extends from Vashon Head to the Queensland border.
 Most fishing activity is concentrated around rocky reefs within 150 km of Darwin.

 Licensees are permitted to use several gear types.
 Rod and line, hand lines, cast nets (for bait only), scoop nets or gaffs can be used throughout the fishery.
 Droplines and a maximum of five fish traps may also be used beyond 2 nm from the coast.
+However, fish traps can only be used in the Eastern Zone of the fishery.
 A maximum of five hooks may be fitted to hand lines and rod and line gear.
 Droplines may be rigged with a minimum of six and a maximum of 40 hooks.
-Fish traps have not been used in this fishery over the last decade and the use of droplines comprises less than 5% of fishing effort by licensees.
+Fish traps and droplines comprise less than 7 per cent of the total catch by licensees.

-A total of 140 tonnes (t) of fishes were harvested by Coastal Line Fishery licensees in 2014, with Black Jewfish and Golden Snapper forming most of the harvest (94% and 2.8%, respectively).
-Grass Emperor (Lethrinus lentjan) was the only byproduct species taken in any significant quantity (0.9% of the harvest).
-No bycatch was reported in this fishery during 2014.
-The total value of the catch in this fishery is estimated at \$0.7 million.
+A total of 139 tonnes (t) of fishes were harvested by Coastal Line Fishery licensees in 2015, with Black Jewfish and Golden Snapper forming most of the harvest (91 per cent and 2.5 per cent, respectively).
+Grass Emperor (Lethrinus lentjan) and cods were the only byproduct species taken in any significant quantity (1.7 per cent and 1.5 per cent of the respective harvest).
+No bycatch was reported in this fishery during 2015.
+The total value of the catch in this fishery is estimated at \$1.5 million.